SMLC-NYSBC/TARDIS/README.md

                                   microtubules may be predicted incorrectly as
                                   two separate filaments.
 To overcome this
                                   during filtering for each spline, we
-                                  determine the vector in which filament end is facing and we connect all filament that faces the same direction and are within the given connection distance in angstrom.
+                                  determine the vector in which the filament end is facing and we connect all filaments that faces the same direction and are within the given connection distance in Angstrom.
                                   [default: 2500]

   -cr, --connect_cylinder INTEGER
                                   Filtering parameter for microtubules.
 To
-                                  reduce false positive from connecting
+                                  reduce false positives from connecting
-                                  filaments, we reduce the searching are to cylinder radius given in angstrom.
-For each spline we determine vector in which filament end is facing and we search for a filament that faces the same direction and their end can be found within a cylinder.
+                                  filaments, we reduce the search area to cylinder radius is given in Angstrom.
+For each spline we determine the vector in which the filament end is facing and we search for a filament that faces the same direction and their end can be found within a cylinder.